Autarkysoft/Conventions/C# Coding Convention.md

 * Using parentheses in expressions (to group clauses) or in mathematical formulas (to indicate which operation should happen first) is preferred.
 * Avoid spurious free spaces.
 For example avoid `if (someVar == 0)...`, where the dots mark the spurious free spaces.
+* Use only one statement or one declaration per line.

 ## Spacing and code placing
 * It is best if each member of a namespace is placed in a separate file with the same name as the member.